Suhas-2002/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 Tic Tac Toe is a world popular 2 player game.
-Here I have creadted the same using C programming.
+Here I have created the same using C programming.

 The below vedio would help inorder to understand the interface and the game.